 - Or if you are like us, and live in a condo building with a big dumpster, you can use that

 A fresh coat of paint is always excellent bang for your buck.
 In this room I used my favourite colour, which I also used in the kitchen.
 Behr’s graceful grey.
-I used Behr Frost for the trim.
-I love the smell of fresh paint.
+I used BEHR Frost for the trim.
+I love the smell of fresh paint in the morning (Apocalypse Now reference 🙂 Just adding a more modern neutral colour over that weird orangey colour, made a world of difference.
+If you can do nothing else, do paint.

 There were two small end tables but they were not really the correct finish for the room.

-I painted these using Rustoleum Silver spray paint.
-When I did the first one, I sanded it down ,and then sprayed.
+I painted these using Rustoleum Metallic spray paint.
+When I did the first one, I sanded it down ,and then sprayed it.
 But because it is a very thin veneer over MDF, it wore down to the particle board very easily.
-So, for the second one I primed it instead, and then spray painted.
+So, for the second one I primed it with Zinsser Primer instead, and then spray painted it.
 This is the better method.
-Here is what they look like painted
+Zinsser Primer is my go-to, before I paint anything that needs primer, for sheen or colour.
+It’s got AH-mazing coverage and dries super fast.
+Here is what they look like painted.
+If you have the budget for new night tables, go ahead and buy some.
+But if your budget is tight, maybe go and see what you can find at the second hand store, because you can always use paint to up-cycle it and make it work with your colour scheme.
+I’m pretty sure you could pick up a couple of beauties like these ones for about $5 each!

 Here are the bits and pieces that I merely re-purposed: